danrusu/pact-provider-poc/FLOWS.md

 - **can-i-deploy** to **test** will fail since there is no verification of the contract yet

-- provider creates **a feature branch with the same name** as the consumer branch that needs it and crates a PR from it
+- provider creates **a feature branch with the same name** as the consumer branch that needs it and creates a PR from it

 - **provider pipeline**